Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Introduction

 \subsection{Acknowledgement}

 We would like to thank Montserrat Casals-Ruiz, Mark Hagen, and Ilya Kazachkov for valuable discussions and for sharing insights from their work in progress.
 We are also grateful to Giorgio Mangioni and Harry Petyt for their helpful feedback and corrections on an early draft.
-Finally, we thank Jason Behrstock and Inhyeok Choi for sharing their expertise on mapping class groups.
+We thank Jason Behrstock and Inhyeok Choi for sharing their expertise on mapping class groups.
+Finally, we thank the anonymous referees for their careful reading and detailed comments, which helped us improve the exposition and clarify the scope of the results.

 The first author was supported by the Basque Government grant IT1483-22.
 The second author was supported by Samsung Science and Technology Foundation under Project Number SSTF-BA2202-03.